 You don’t want to drive with a bad tensioner pulley.
 It’s not going to keep working once it has hit the end of its lifespan.
 If more damage occurs, you could harm the accessories or engine, so it’s best to get it looked at right away.

 During replacement, you also have several options.
 Some people suggest replacing the pulley bearings, but that can be just as much work.
 Additionally, there are some mechanics that believe replacing the tensioner system is the right way to go.
-The thought is that the bad pulley might have caused wear to the tensioner.
+The thinking goes that the bad pulley might have caused wear to the tensioner.
 If you want to be safe, this would be the right path to take, but it will add to your repair cost.
 However, you will know that the tensioner is in good shape instead of wondering what happened when the pulley went bad.

 How to Remove the Tensioner Pulley